petrmiko/konteiner/README.md

 	'index\\.js'
 ]}) // all but tests and index.js will be loaded.
 Overrides exclude from constructor for this call only

+// then in place of use we need to know, what dependency creator was used to retrieve its instance const Service = require('./src/service')

-const someService = konteiner.get('someService') // all dependencies bound to someService will be now initialized ...
+const someService = konteiner.get(Service) // all dependencies bound to Service will be now initialized ...
 ```